verstrix/Process-Monitor-For-Linux/README.md

 A simple and lightweight process monitoring tool for Linux.
 It lets you view and track system processes in real-time with resource usage stats like CPU and memory.

-How to Run
-Compile it with:
+To run it compile it with:
 ```
 gcc -o process_monitor process_monitor.c -lncurses
 ```